First written in 1999 in response to a perinatal woman who died by suicide.

 So I pause and think hard about this.
 About the pressure to breastfeed.
 And I wonder where it all comes from.
 The pressures are monumental.
 They come from society, they come from our friends, our mothers, our doctors and nurses, our husbands, but most of all, they come from deep within ourselves.
 We hear it all the time: Breastfeeding is natural.
 It's least expensive, it's convenient, it's healthiest, it initiates a bond between mother and baby that is unmatched by other feeding options and so forth.
 I certainly would not dispute the truth of these statements, even now.
 I used to think these declarations were important.
 Now, I think they're potentially dangerous.

 In our attempt to educate, promote optimal health and support the breastfeeding mother, we have let a vulnerable group of women fall through the cracks.
-For the 20% of postpartum women who struggle with postpartum depression, the situation can be critical.
+For the 20% of postpartum women who struggle with postpartum depression and anxiety, the situation can be critical.

-Because their illness distorts their thoughts, this is what they hear:
+Because of their illness, this is what they hear: